DXHeroes/knowledge-base-content/practices/unit_testing.md

 - **Act:** Run the function and run the test.
 - **Assert:** Check if the expected behavior occurred.

-## Common Pitfalls of the Unit Tests
+## Common Pitfalls of the Unit Testing

 - The developer tries to reach 100% code coverage and some of the tests are useless.
 - There are more unit tests covering the same behavior.
 - The developer tests the code written by somebody else.
 - Unit tests are mistaken with integration tests.

-## Resources for the Unit Tests
+## Resources for the Unit Testing

 - [Software Testing: Unit Testing](http://softwaretestingfundamentals.com/unit-testing/)
 - [SmartBear: What Is Unit Testing?](https://smartbear.com/learn/automated-testing/what-is-unit-testing/)